 I consider Chase points to be worth 2 cents each, so that means I’m earning about 3% “back” in points value on every Freedom Unlimited purchase, 6% back on Sapphire Reserve purchases, and up to 10% back on those Freedom bonus categories.
 Plus whatever other bonus points or loyalty schemes those purchases include.
 It’s a good system!

-I just got the new American Express Gold card, and I’m testing it as a competitor to my Chase system.
-It earns 4 points per dollar at restaurants and grocery stores, and I do a lot of grocery shopping.
+I just got the new American Express Gold Card, and I’m testing it as a competitor to my Chase system.
+It earns 4 points per dollar at restaurants and U.S. grocery stores (for the first $25,000 in purchases per year, after which it’s 1x point per dollar), and I do a lot of grocery shopping.
 But Amex points are generally worth less than Chase points when you redeem them, and it takes longer for them to become available, so I’m not sure how much I’ll use it over the long run.
 We’ll see.

 My favorite new card is the Cash card from Square, which I just wrote about on Points Party.
 It’s not a credit card and it doesn’t earn points — it’s a prepaid card that links to your Cash App balance.
 But for now, at least, it has these amazing benefits called “Boosts.”
 One of the “Boosts” gets you $1 back every time you use the card at a coffee shop, which generally ends up covering my tip, saving me about 20%.
 I’m on track to save about $150 a year that way.
 That’s a much better deal than any points I’d earn on those purchases.
 You can also get 10% back on Whole Foods purchases, up to $7.50 — also a good deal.
 Having more cash is often better than having more points!